KROIA/QT_cmake_library_template/documentation/dependencies.md

     set(LIBRARY_NAME Logger)                   # <AUTO_REPLACED>
     ...
     ```
+    - **LIB_MACRO_NAME**: Macro name that is defined by the compiler to enable conde sections inside the library.
+For example, enabeling the Logger integration if it available.<br>
     - **GIT_REPO**: Link to the repository of the dependency.
     - **GIT_TAG**: The name of the tag/branch you want to use.
 5. Save the file.
 6. Recommended: Copy the created file to the repositories root folder, so others which want to use your library can download your dependency cmake file.<br>
-   Additional you can contact me so I can add your dependency file to the list of all dependencies available for the use in the [Cmake LibraryC reator](https://github.com/KROIA/CmakeLibCreator).<br>
+   Additional you can contact me so I can add your dependency file to the list of all dependencies available for the use in the [Cmake Library Creator](https://github.com/KROIA/CmakeLibCreator).<br>
    The dependency file will then be saved to the [Dependencies repository](https://github.com/KROIA/QT_cmake_library_template/tree/dependencies).

 ## Create a dependency file from special repository